 As a beginner, you will start with a low EnB or an EnA wing because you do not have the experience to control a twitchy EnC or EnD wing in turbulence.
 Eventually, you will want to journey further and discover greater distances.

-The unfortunate trend is that manufacturers produce most modern wings deceptively easy to handle under normal conditions, therefore instilling a sense of confidence in unskilled pilots before they’ve truly developed competence.
+The unfortunate trend is that manufacturers produce most modern wings deceptively easy to handle under normal conditions, therefore instilling a sense of confidence in incompetent pilots before they’ve truly developed competence.
 Comfortable wings usually have a stronger self-pitch stable profile (reflex) and are easier to fly.
-For example, on some highly pitch-stable wings, a 10-20% applied brake changes the wing profile to what is outside the certification range, and some wings can violently shoot forward and even go below you, collapsing hugely with very little feedback.
-In other words, a wing that behaves docilely as an EnB can suddenly behave like an EnD when pushed beyond certification test situations.
+For example, on some highly pitch-stable wings, a 10-20% applied brake changes the wing profile to what is outside the certification range, and some wings can violently shoot forward and even shoot below you, collapsing hugely with very little feedback.
+In other words, a wing that behaves docilely as an EnB can suddenly behave like an EnD when pushed beyond certification test situations which uses no brakes.

 Less self-pitch stable wings require your active inputs constantly, keeping you constantly on the alert, forcing you to be aware of the quality of the air around you.
-One can interpret this as playful, or terrifying.
+One can interpret this as playful, pilot load, or terrifying.
 For my temperament and skill level, a wing that scares me ahead of danger is safer than a solid feeling wing that gives collapses without warning.
-People stop growing, because they stop playing.
-People believe stories, because they heard it many times.
-Repeating what is not true 1000 times does not make the story true.
-Always use your own judgement and do not accept everything face value.
+People stop growing, because they stop being playful.
+And most people believe stories, because they heard it so many times.
+Repeating what is not true x1000 times does not make the story true.
+Always use your own awareness and do not accept everything face value, as reality is complex.

-SIV can be highly beneficial for most people to start to gain confidence to do collapses and stalls.
+SIV can be highly beneficial for the majority of people to start to gain confidence to do collapses and stalls.
 But it should never end there.
 It is unrealistic to respond in a real situation correctly unless you have muscle memory of situations that are as close as possible to the actual emergencies.
-Perhaps if you are very rich and can afford dozens of SIV courses, but even then, it’s hard to reach 100s of stalls with SIV courses.
+Perhaps if you are very rich and can afford dozens of SIV courses, but even then, it’s hard to reach 1000s of stalls with SIV courses.

 Fortunately, one can speed it up significantly by learning basic safety skills before stepping up to a high-performance XC wing.
 It would be to practice basic acro.
 I would have a minimum of a sit-up harness with a protector, 2 reserves (e.g., 1 steerable front, 1 inside the harness), and plenty of altitude over the surface, even for wingovers.
 Don’t get over-confident and take baby steps.
 In real emergencies, I can tell you from experience that the front reserve of the Rogallo style (Beamer3 Lite) is fast opening.
 I have also a square steerable (Target Cross Steerable ST) steerable which is fast-opening for the front reserve.

-Under-the-seat reserves result in slower deployment and more difficult deployment under strong G-forces.
-If you are in a spiral, the reserve becomes multiple times heavier and resists pulling even more with friction, and then you need to pull exactly in the direction that the reserve can slide out from under the seat.
+Under-the-seat reserves result in more friction and slower deployment and more difficult deployment under strong G-forces.
+If you are in a spiral, the reserve becomes multiple times heavier and resists pulling even more with friction, and then you need to pull exactly in the narrow direction that the reserve can slide out from under the seat.
 Sometimes handles rip off as pilots panic and pull it in an incorrect way.
 If you are falling toward the ground, these details can make the difference between life or death, yet most reserves are under the seat, and manufacturers continue this trend as well.
-These trends do not prioritize self-defense from my perspective.
+These trends do not prioritize real safety from my perspective.

 In paragliding, you must think on your own about your competence level and strength when you take an expert’s advice.
 A site that is safe for one pilot can be deadly for another.
 Always do your own research!
 You are responsible for your own safety.